 This laboratory session is meticulously designed to explore the relationship between the pressure and volume of a gas using the Boyle’s Law apparatus.
 The experiment starts with securely attaching the air pump hose to the Boyle device, ensuring an airtight seal with the oil in the tank to isolate the air.
 As air is pumped into the system, the internal pressure increases, which participants can monitor via the pressure gauge.

-When the pressure gauge indicates approximately 700 kPa, the air tap is closed, and the pressure and volume of the gas are recorded after allowing a minute for the compressed air to cool down.
+When the pressure gauge indicates approximately 500 kPa, the air tap is closed, and the pressure and volume of the gas are recorded after allowing a minute for the compressed air to cool down.
 This process provides a hands-on application of Boyle’s Law, which posits that the pressure and volume of a gas are inversely proportional at a constant temperature.

 Educational Goals

-• Understanding Boyle’s Law: Through practical application, participants will explore Boyle’s Law, gaining insight into the inverse relationship between gas pressure and volume.
+- Understanding Boyle’s Law: Through practical application, participants will explore Boyle’s Law, gaining insight into the inverse relationship between gas pressure and volume.

-• Precision in Equipment Handling: The lab aims to enhance students’ proficiency in using the Boyle’s Law apparatus, focusing on the accurate measurement of pressure and volume.
+- Precision in equipment handling: The lab aims to enhance students’ proficiency in using the Boyle’s Law apparatus, focusing on the accurate measurement of pressure and volume.

-• Analytical Skills Enhancement: Students will develop their analytical skills by conducting successive measurements and plotting a graph of absolute pressure against the inverse of the air column volume, observing a linear relationship that confirms Boyle’s Law.
+- Analytical skills enhancement: Students will develop their analytical skills by conducting successive measurements and plotting a graph of absolute pressure against the inverse of the air column volume, observing a linear relationship that confirms Boyle’s Law.

-• Gas Thermodynamics Principles: This session provides a comprehensive understanding of the fundamental principles of gas thermodynamics, reinforcing the theoretical knowledge through experimental verification.
+- Gas thermodynamics principles: This session provides a comprehensive understanding of the fundamental principles of gas thermodynamics, reinforcing the theoretical knowledge through experimental verification.

 By engaging in this laboratory, participants will gain a deeper understanding of and the ability to experimentally verify Boyle’s Law, enhancing their skills in handling laboratory equipment and analyzing experimental data.
 The session offers a direct observation of the relationship between gas pressure and volume, solidifying the participants’ grasp of the fundamental principles governing gas behavior.
 This practical exploration not only confirms the validity of Boyle’s Law but also strengthens participants’ overall understanding of the dynamics of gas thermodynamics.